dfyockey/RomanDigital/README.md

 > Note:
 >
 > * I get nothing if you click on the "Lock Screen Widgets and Drawer" link and/or buy the app, and my purchase and use of it are not meant as an endorsement.
 There may be other such apps that would work as well or better.
-> * This doesn't work so well after my Galaxy A14 was updated from Android 14 to 15 and from One UI 6.1 to 7.0.
-The power management of Android 15 is understood to be more aggressive and apparently stops apps, including the widget on the lock screen, after a much shorter period when the phone is locked. :slightly_frowning_face:
+> * This didn't work so well with RomanDigital 2.x on Android 15 and its more aggressive power management :slightly_frowning_face: But with RomanDigital 3.0.0's overhauled widget updating code, it works great. :slightly_smiling_face:

 > Q: "Why no version specifically for a watch?"
 >